 To be honest I never made French Toast roll ups before now but I decided we needed something different.
-I usually make stuffed French Toast with Nutella and bananas which grampy enjoys but it’s really not snack worthy.
+I usually make stuffed French Toast with Nutella and bananas which grampy enjoys but it’s really more a lunch rather than a snack.

-The apple French Toast roll ups seemed to be a good idea, it was something that the boys could pick up and take with them to eat on the run.
+The apple French Toast roll ups seemed to be a good idea.
+It’s a ‘take and go’ breakfast or snack the boys could pick up and take with them to eat on the run.
 What a great recipe to experiment with, the boys loved them and as I made more I decided to add the apple compote.

 Fruit topped snacks are not always on kids’ radar but since it was the weekend and everyone was home it just seemed like a good idea to make an apple compote.
 The apples were a delicious addition to the roll ups, they are sweet enough that the kids might give them a thumbs up!